 This is where I learned the basic law behind everyone’s choice of favorites: Your Favorite Doctor will always be either the one who brought you to the series in the first place. . . or the one who bought you back to it after a long hiatus.

-That said, I’m similar to a lot of other folk in that I’ve arrived at a place where I like and appreciate all of the Doctors, and don’t dislike any of them.
+That said, I’m similar to a lot of other folk in that I’ve arrived at a place where I like and appreciate almost all of the Doctors, and actively dislike only one.
 It seems unfair to make a numeric list and stack them up against one another, especially as there are now several of them that I like exactly as much as I like some of the others.
 But numeric lists are the conventional way to do this sort of thing, and grouping performances in tiers seems a wishy-washy way to get around the convention.
 With the understanding that the positions within the list are malleable, and subject to change (sometimes depending on which Doctor’s adventures I happen to be watching at the time!), here is where I’ve arrived at this moment of my personal timeline.
 In order, “favorite” to “least so,” they are: